WoTTsecurity/wott-io/documentation/faq.md

 ## What's an FQDN? <a name="fqdn"></a>
 An FQDN, or Fully Qualified Domain Name, is the hostname that the system itself has been given.
 This can either be a private name (like my-device.local) or a public name (like my-device.company.com).
 An FQDN is used to identify the device on a network.

+# Recommended Actions FAQ

+## OpenSSH: PerminRootLogin <a name="openssh-permitrootlogin"></a>

+It is strongly recommended that you disable root login over SSH.
+The reason for this is that you shouldn't login as root remotely, and instead utilize something like `sudo` to escalate privileges whenever needed (i.e. don't use root as your day-to-day user account).

+By changing "PermitRootLogin" to "no", you disable root login over SSH.

+For more details, please see the [sshd_config man page](https://linux.die.net/man/5/sshd_config).

+## OpenSSH: AllowAgentForwarding <a name="openssh-allowagentforwardng"></a>

+AllowedAgentForwarding is convenient, as it allows you to use your local SSH keys on a remote host.
+This is useful when you want to use a host to jump to another host (e.g. a bastian/Jump server).

+However, there is a known attack vector where another user on the jump box could intercept your key(s), which is why it is recommended to disable this feature unless you explicitly need it.

+By changing "AllowAgentForwarding" to "no", you improve the security.

+For more details, please see the [sshd_config man page](https://linux.die.net/man/5/sshd_config).

+## OpenSSH: PasswordAuthentication <a name="openssh-passwordauthentication"></a>

+PasswordAuthentication, as the name implies, allows you to authenticate using passwords.
+This should be avoided whenever possible, as it exposes your servers to brute-force attacks (i.e. if there is a user with a weak password on the system, the system is likely to be breached eventually).

+To mitigate this, we recommend disabling password logins entirely. **Do however note** that before you do this, you need to generate and install your SSH key(s) on the remote system.
+If not, you will lock yourself out.
+For more information on how to get started with OpenSSH keys, please see [this article](https://help.ubuntu.com/community/SSH/OpenSSH/Keys).

+For more details, please see the [sshd_config man page](https://linux.die.net/man/5/sshd_config).

 # Agent FAQ